Pylons/pyramid/docs/narr/project.rst

 ====================================

 You can use :mod:`repoze.bfg` 's sample application generator to get started.
-This generator leverages Paste templates to allow creation of a new project by answering a series of questions.
+This generator uses :term:`Paste` templates to allow creation of a new project by answering a series of questions.

 Creating the Project
 --------------------